surniaulula/wpsso/readme.txt

 = 3.11.0 =

 2015/10/09 Added a French language (fr_FR) translation.
 Added a check to detect image IDs within class names.
 Small fixes and a slight performance improvement.

-= 3.10.3 =

-2015/10/04 Added translation function calls to all option labels in settings pages and metaboxes.
-Added POT (Portable Object Template) file with translation strings in languages/wpsso.pot.

-= 3.10.2 =

-2015/09/29 Fixed use of the 'Include Preview Image(s)' option in Social Settings metabox.
-Fixed default Open Graph title / description values in Social Settings metabox.
-Fixed detection of profile.php as a 'user page' for custom settings.